statusengine/docs/src/content/tutorials/install-nagios4-centos7.md

 ---
 layout: "page"
-title: "Install Nagios Core on Ubuntu 16.04"
+title: "Install Nagios Core on CentOS 7.5"
-description: "In this tutorial I show you, how to install Nagios Core by yourself"
+description: "In this tutorial I show you, how to install Nagios Core by yourself on CentOS 7.5"
 ---

 Related topics:

+- <a href="{{ site.url }}/tutorials/install-nagios4">Install Nagios Core on Ubuntu Xenial 16.04</a>
 - <a href="{{ site.url }}/tutorials/install-nagios4-bionic">Install Nagios Core on Ubuntu Bionic 18.04</a>
-- <a href="{{ site.url }}/tutorials/install-nagios4-centos7">Install Nagios Core on CentOS 7.5</a>

 ## Prepare your system
 In this how to, we are going to install all files to `/opt/nagios`.